-- 1. Completion of at least 56 credits acceptable to the College. - 2.
-An academic record which at least meets the requirements of Academic Standing of Undergraduate Students. - Acceptance as a major in a program of the College.
-The number of students admitted to the Social Work and Landscape Architecture programs at the junior and senior levels is limited.
+- 1. Completion of at least 56 credits acceptable to the college. - An academic record which at least meets the requirements of Academic Standing of Undergraduate Students. - Acceptance as a major in a program of the college.
+The number of students admitted to the Social Work program at the junior and senior level is limited.

-Students will find it difficult to complete a degree program in two years after acceptance in the College as a junior unless a minimum of 60 credits, including some of the program requirements, are earned during the first two years.
+Students will find it difficult to complete a degree program in two years after acceptance in the college as a junior unless a minimum of 60 credits, including some of the program requirements, are earned during the first two years.